Employer: WSU Tech

 4. Produces quantity of work necessary to meet job requirements.

 5. Demonstrates the ability and willingness to handle new assignments, changes in procedures and business requirements.
-Identifies what needs to be done and takes appropriate action.
+Identifies what needs to be done and take appropriate action.

 6. Completes assigned work; meets deadlines without reminders/follow-up from supervisor or others.